|

 to be later used in clandestine agent drop missions or conversion to MGBs.
 French "chasseur" sub chasers were used by the

 Free French in the Channel, one being the first French ship to enter a French port right after the invasion in 1944.
+Mines were a

 major influence in coastal operations.
 Minefields would keep larger enemy ships away from coastal shipping lanes.
 MTBs could